rreidmcg/the-guild-fitness-app/replit.md

 - **Personal Records**: Achievement tracking for user milestones

 ## Key Components

+### Atrophy System
+- **Daily Stat Degradation**: Players lose 1% of overall XP and all main stats each day without activity
+- **Activity Tracking**: Workouts, battles, and streak freezes count as activity to prevent atrophy
+- **New User Protection**: 7-day immunity period for new players to learn the system
+- **Streak Freeze Integration**: Existing streak freezes can be used to prevent atrophy
+- **Real-time Warnings**: UI components alert players when they're at risk of stat loss

 ### Authentication & User Management
 - Secure user registration and login system with bcrypt password hashing